stevejarvis/stevejarvis.github.io/_posts/2016-09-03-transparent-redirect-sdn.md

 Now we've added details of the controller and type of switch we want, as well as specifying the version of OpenFlow.
 This time, the network looks to the OpenDaylight switch to operate as the controller.
-It will by default operate as a learning switch.
+It will, by default, operate as a learning switch.

 _Note: OVS might drop a couple of the initial packets as flows are being